Primary Colors (novel): Identity of the author

+Klein maintained his anonymity throughout the publication process.
+Random House's Daniel Menaker, who edited the book and came up with its title, acted as an early liaison to the press while remaining unaware of the author's identity.
 An early reviewer opined that the author wished to remain unknown because "Anonymity makes truthfulness much easier".
 Later commentators called the publishing of the book under an anonymous identity an effective marketing strategy that produced more publicity for the book, and thus more sales, without calling into question the author's actual inside knowledge.

 Several people, including former Clinton speechwriter David Kusnet, believed the style of writing had similarities to that of Klein.
 This was also supported by a quantitative stylometric analysis of the book by Vassar professor Donald Foster.
 Klein initially denied writing the book and publicly condemned Foster.
 Klein denied authorship again in Newsweek, speculating that another writer wrote it.
-Washington Post Style editor David von Drehle, in an interview, asked Klein if he was willing to stake his journalistic credibility on his denial, to which Klein agreed.
+Washington Post Style editor David Von Drehle, in an interview, asked Klein if he was willing to stake his journalistic credibility on his denial, to which Klein agreed.

 In July 1996, after The Washington Post published the results of a handwriting analysis of notes made on an early manuscript of the book, Klein finally admitted that he was the author.